 Nitrogen loading from human activities is causing widespread disruptions in Long Island’s coastal ecosystems, including the Peconic Estuary.
 From harmful and toxic algal blooms to low dissolved oxygen and degraded aquatic habitats, coastal waters are showing serious symptoms of nitrogen pollution that require action.
-Nitrogen pollution is an extremely complex issue to manage, and requires action by all levels of government, the public, and the agricultural and business community.
+Nitrogen pollution is an extremely complex issue to manage and requires action by all levels of government, the public, and the agricultural and business community.
 Reducing nitrogen loading to the Peconic Estuary, especially via groundwater, has been identified as a top priority for the Peconic Estuary Partnership and Suffolk County.
-The Peconic Estuary Partnership 2015-2018 Action Plan includes numerous actions which aim to cost-effectively reduce nitrogen loads to levels identified in the Peconic Estuary Partnership Total Maximum Daily Load for nitrogen.
+The Peconic Estuary Partnership Action Plan includes numerous actions which aim to cost-effectively reduce nitrogen loads to levels identified in the Peconic Estuary Partnership Total Maximum Daily Load for nitrogen.
 This Peconic Estuary Nitrogen Load Reduction Cost Assessment implements action 2N of the Action Plan.

 The map below provides a view of nitrogen reduction BMPs available technologies for each parcel in the Peconic Estuary Watershed.